dassambit16/CustomerInfo/README.md

 # Spring Boot User Management System

-A simple Spring Boot application with RESTful APIs for user management.
-This project includes backend APIs for user authentication, adding, updating, deleting, and retrieving user information.
+A Spring Boot application with RESTful APIs for user management.
+This project includes backend APIs for user authentication, authorisation, adding, updating, deleting, and retrieving user information.

 ## Table of Contents